LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 RAJA Build Configurations
 **************************

-RAJA must be built and tested with a wide range of compilers and with all of its supported back-ends.
-The project currently maintains two ways to build and test important configurations in a reproducible manner:
+RAJA must be built and tested with a wide range of compilers for all of its supported back-ends.
+The project currently maintains two ways to build and test configurations in a reproducible manner:

   * **Build scripts.** The RAJA source repository contains a collection of simple build scripts that are used to generate build configurations